-Two cars awarded to Bloomfield students with perfect attendance
+Two Bloomfield students with perfect attendance win a new car

 FARMINGTON — Bloomfield schools Superintendent Kim Mizell knows her district has a long way to go before it conquers its high school truancy and dropout problems.